PostgresApp/PostgresApp/README.md

 PostgreSQL.app bundles the Postgres binaries as auxiliary executables.
 An `NSTask` runs  `postgres` as a `launchd` service, and is terminated when the app is quit.

 The database data directory is located in the `/var` directory of the PostgreSQL.app Application Support directory.
 When the app is launched, it checks for "PG_VERSION" in the directory.
 If it does not exist, `initdb` is run, and later, `createdb` to create a default database for the current user.

-## Next Steps

-- Create a real UI
-- Add instructions for how to configure with Ruby / Python, etc.
-  - ...or better yet, make them work without any additional configuration
-- Test, test, test, test, test
-- ~~Make App Store sandbox compatible~~
-- ~~Add PostGIS to the build process (as well as any other essential extensions)~~

 ## Contact